rancher/elemental-docs/docs/custom-certificate.md

 container image instead.
 :::

-In order to install a custom certificate on SLE Micro for Rancher we need to
+In order to install a custom certificate we need to

 * copy the `.pem` file to `/etc/pki/trust/anchors/`
 * run `update-ca-certificates`